 Take in the countryside

-The countryside around Hughenden features chalk grassland, managed farmland and acres of beech woodlands which means it is an area rich in wildlife, ranging from red kites to Duke of Burgundy butterflies.
+The countryside around Hughenden features chalk grassland, managed farmland and acres of beech woodlands which means it is an area rich in wildlife, from red kites to rare butterflies.

-Our team of countryside rangers is working every day to actively manage the woodlands and countryside at Hughenden, to maintain the walks and woodlands and to encourage the widest range of wildlife possible.
+Our team of countryside rangers is working every day to actively manage the woodlands and countryside, to maintain the walks and woodlands and to encourage the widest range of wildlife possible.